-A lot of readers have asked: We must qualify for a home office tax deduction, right?
+Many people asked companies offering payroll management services, and a lot of readers have asked here: We must qualify for a home office tax deduction, right?

 Don’t get your hopes up about that tax break, said Arthur Zatz, a tax attorney in Isdaner and Co., a Bala Cynwyd accounting firm in The City Ave District.

-Self-employed people can write off some home office expenses — many freelancers were already taking a home-office deduction before the coronavirus.
+Self-employed people, here’s what you need to know about payroll.
+You can write off some home office expenses — many freelancers were already taking a home-office deduction before the coronavirus.
 But the Tax Act of 2017 eliminated a lot of individual tax breaks, including the home-office deduction for employees, Zatz said.

 But there’s a glimmer of hope for employees.